cirosantilli/networking-cheat/http.md

 The trailing hyphens of the boundary are often added for partial backward compatibility with older multipart RFCs, and to improve readability.
 TODO are they mandatory?

+#### Referer

+Sent by the UA containing the page from which the request was sent, so in the case of hyperlinks the page who refered the user to the new one.

+Optional, so don't rely on it: <http://stackoverflow.com/questions/6023941/how-reliable-is-http-referer>

+Was originally misspelled as `referrer`, with two R's on older specs, but this has been corrected in newer specs.

+Used by Rails `redirect_to :back` shortcut.

 ### CORS headers

-The following headers are used for CORS requests:
+The following headers are used for CORS requests and responses:

 #### Origin